 - Need to duplicate functions and resources for each product.

-The first step to choosing the right marketing department for your company is to identify how the company operates best.
+The first step to choosing the ideal marketing team structure for your company is to identify how the company operates best.
 Companies that are product-based sell products by volume or by value.
-Companies that sell high-value products can sell fewer of them and focus more on the quality of the transactions with the customers, whereas companies that need to sell a large volume of products may take a different approach.
+Other companies that sell expensive products can sell fewer of them and focus more on the quality of the transactions with the customers, whereas companies that need to sell a large volume of products may take a different approach.
+So, which marketing team structure is best for you?

 If your company sells services, you should focus on the customer experience and relationship-focused methods.
 Customers tend to focus on what their experience with your company will be, so you can use this to your advantage and curate experiences that match their expectations.